Allergic To Your Air Conditioning System?

 Be sure to service your unit all year round.
 Why?

-Measuring less than a millimetre, they can’t be seen by eye.
+Measuring less than a millimetre, they can’t be seen by the eye.
 Dust mites breed in conditions with warmth and high humidity.
 Additionally, while the system is off and clogged up, up to 13 species of these irritants are secreting droppings every day.
 Furthermore, dust mites can even cause allergic reactions when they have died as their bodies decompose.

 Suffering?
 If you have been sneezing with a runny nose?
 Have itchy skin and chest pain?
 Watery eyes, rashes or even trouble sleeping dust mites in your air condoning could be the problem.